 We are the Washington Chapter of Backcountry Hunters & Anglers

-a group of sportsmen and women who are united by a passion to protect and conserve public lands: forests, mountains, prairies, streams and lakes that support our hunting and angling traditions.
+A group of sportsmen and women united by a passion to protect and conserve public lands: forests, mountains, prairies, streams and lakes that support our hunting and angling traditions.
 Washington BHA members value the backcountry — adventure, solitude, wildlife, mental and physical challenge.

 To accomplish our objectives, the Washington Chapter is involved in contacting policy makers and federal resource managers, giving public testimony at stakeholder meetings and legislative hearings, communicating our views to the public, and hosting outreach and educational activities to our Members and the public.
 Our Board and Members are active participants in the community and as such, belong to a variety of public land and conservation groups.